Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicEntertainment.
 A significant historical year for this entry is 1946.

 Location.
 31° 45.174′ N, 103° 9.338′ W. Marker is in Wink, Texas, in Winkler County.
-Marker is on North Roy Orbison Drive north of SE 1st Street (Farm to Market Road 1232), on the right when traveling north.
+It is on North Roy Orbison Drive north of SE 1st Street (Farm to Market Road 1232), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Wink TX 79789, United States of America.
 Touch for directions.

 Roy Orbison Marker image.
 Click for full size.

-Photographed By Bill Kirchner, October 25, 2012
+Photographed by Bill Kirchner, October 25, 2012

 2. Roy Orbison Marker